d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 - view all profiles and configurations by menu button (moved from tab view)
 - backup now and automatic backup my be executed from any view (tab) by menu buttons or shortcuts
 - clean up of code
-- RcloneOSX center itself in view first start
+- RcloneOSX center itself in screen when started

 ## Version 1.7.5